Oluwakemi-moyin/Retail_Data/README.md

 3. Unit Price: The price per unit item.
 4. Revenue: The total monetary value generated from each sale.
 Calculated as: Revenue = Unit Price*Quantity
 5. Trade date: The date/time period the sales were made.
 6. Description: The Products the Store sells.
-The store sells 3,862 Products.
+The store has 3,862 Products.

 ### Project Objective